Zhao Ziyang

 Economic Reformer

-Zhao Ziyang was born in 1919 in Henan province and joined the Communist Party in 1938.
-He built his reputation as a pragmatic administrator willing to experiment with market mechanisms.
-As Party Secretary of Sichuan in the late 1970s, he pioneered the household responsibility system that decollectivised agriculture and produced dramatic increases in food production — so dramatic that the phrase "to eat, seek Zhao Ziyang" became a popular saying.
+In Sichuan, he pioneered the household responsibility system that decollectivised agriculture and produced dramatic increases in food production — so dramatic that the phrase 'to eat, seek Zhao Ziyang' became a popular saying.
 This success caught Deng Xiaoping's attention.
-Zhao was elevated to Premier in 1980 and oversaw much of the economic reform programme through the 1980s.
+Zhao served as Premier from 10 September 1980 to 24 November 1987, overseeing much of the economic reform programme through the 1980s.

 General Secretary and Political Reformer

-After Hu Yaobang's forced resignation in January 1987, Zhao Ziyang became General Secretary.
+After Hu Yaobang's forced resignation in January 1987, Zhao Ziyang became acting General Secretary, formally confirmed in the post at the 13th Party Congress on 1 November 1987.
 He was Deng Xiaoping's chosen successor for a second time — though the relationship between them was always complex, with Zhao pushing the boundaries of reform further than Deng was comfortable.
 Zhao supported political liberalisation alongside economic reform, arguing that the two were inseparable.
 He encouraged a more open press, allowed greater academic freedom, and was receptive to arguments that meaningful economic reform required corresponding political change.

 Tiananmen and House Arrest